PROTEUS-SIM/transducer-characterization/README.md

 - Installation of MATLAB is required.
 The use of MATLAB 2019b or later is recommended.
 - Although the characterization pipeline can be run on a CPU, the use of a GPU with at least 8 GB of dedicated memory is recommended to speed up the Rayleigh integral computations.
-- To run the code on GPU, the Signal Processing Toolbox from MATLAB is required.
+- To run the code on GPU, the Parallel Computing Toolbox™ from MATLAB is required.

 ## Installation